bigwiv/Biopython-cn/en/chr04.rst

     [26, 26, 18, 26, 26, 26, 26, 26, 26, 26, 26, 26, 26, 26, 26, 22, 26, 26, 26, 26,
     26, 26, 26, 23, 23]

-Let°Øs suppose this was Roche 454 data, and that from other information you think the ``TTT`` should be only ``TT``.
-We can make a new edited record by first slicing the ``SeqRecord`` before and after the °∞extra°± third ``T``:
+Let‚Äôs suppose this was Roche 454 data, and that from other information you think the ``TTT`` should be only ``TT``.
+We can make a new edited record by first slicing the ``SeqRecord`` before and after the ‚Äúextra‚Äù third ``T``:

 .. code:: verbatim